cordenbrock/pizza-parlor/README.md

 ## Description

-_This web app accepts allows a user to submit an order for a pizza and although that pizza may never arriver, they will receive an itemized list of their order as well as the total order cost._
+_This web app accepts allows a user to submit an order for a pizza and although that pizza may never arrive, they will receive an itemized list of their order as well as the total order cost._

 _Expect very long delivery times..._